 If your child is performing below grade level expectations, if their grades are sustained only through high levels of effort or support, if they are having reading/writing/math problems or struggling with attention and focus, or if they don't seem to be performing to their potential, then a psychoeducational assessment can be of significant benefit to your child now and throughout their school years.
 An assessment evaluates important areas of your child's cognitive and academic development and clarifies their learning strengths and areas of need.

-The end result of a psychoeducational assessment is a feedback session with you to discuss the assessment findings, a plan to move forward, and a comprehensive formal report.
-Parents will typically choose to share this report with their child's school.
+The end result of a psychoeducational assessment is a feedback session with you to discuss the findings, a plan to move forward, and a comprehensive formal diagnostic report.
+Parents typically choose to share this report with their child's school.
 This helps teachers understand your child's needs, directs purposeful intervention efforts, helps them create an Individual Program Plan (IPP), access extra supports, make adjustments to curriculum if needed, or apply for academic accommodations (e.g., extra time, assistive technology) for grade twelve diploma exams.
 Psychoeducational assessment reports are also used to apply for required accommodations in post-secondary programs.

-Developmental Assessments for PDD/AISH
+Assessments for PDD/AISH

 AISH (Assured Income for the Severely Handicapped) is a program that provides financial assistance to adults who have disabilities that substantially limit their ability to work.
 PDD (Persons with Developmental Disabilities) funds services and programs that support adult Albertans with developmental disabilities to live as independently as possible in the community.